 You’ll enter the Laforet Building through the first floor (1F).
 You’ll need to get down to the first basement, which is not the first you’ll find, but the second.
 There is a shop between the stairs and Like An Edison so you’ll have to go around.

 As mentioned, this is a CD shop.
-Also, it is probably one a bit more on the “hardcore” side, a bit darker than the others, so first-timers might not be comfortable.
-However, if you do go in, tell us about it!
+Also, it is probably one a bit more on the “hardcore” side, a bit darker than the others.
+This Like an Edison works with some the less international bands, so you might not know everybody.
+It is tiny, but surprisingly well-stocked.

 Pure Sound Shinjuku [second-hand shop]